ZackWilde27/Diazoprints/README.md

 <br>

 ## Documentation
-Documentation for using the app and adding modules/addons can be found [here](https://zackwilde.ca/diazoprints/docs), I am planning on porting that over to this repo at some point
+Documentation for using the app and adding modules/addons can be found on my website [here](https://zackwilde.ca/diazoprints/docs), or in the wiki section [here](https://github.com/ZackWilde27/Diazoprints/wiki)